webdesignberlin/coding-guidelines/js/guidelines.md

 }
 ```

-- whenever possible, define all variables of a funtion at one place (always use var)
+- whenever possible, define all variables of a function at one place (always use var)

 ```js
 var title = "My title",